-Regular well-child examinations are essential to keeping kids healthy and up-to-date on immunizations against many dangerous childhood diseases.
+Regular well-child examinations are an important part of keeping kids healthy and up to date on immunizations against many serious childhood diseases.

 A checkup also is an opportunity for your doctor to talk to you about developmental and safety issues and for you ask questions you might have about your child's overall health.

 At yearly exams, your child will be weighed and measured, and these results will be plotted on growth charts for weight, height, and body mass index (BMI).
 Using these charts, doctors can see how kids are growing compared with other kids the same age and gender.
 The doctor will take a medical and family history and perform a complete physical examination.

 During the visit, your child's blood pressure, vision, and hearing will be checked.
 Your child may be screened for anemia, lead poisoning, tuberculosis, or high cholesterol.

 The doctor will check for crossed eyes and any vision and hearing problems, and also check the teeth for tooth decay, abnormal tooth development, malocclusion (abnormal bite), dental injuries, or other problems.
 In addition to the doctor's dental evaluation, your child should be making regular visits to the dentist.

 During this visit, the doctor also will check behavioral and social development, asking questions to see if your child's everyday behavior is age appropriate, how well your child does in social situations, and how well he or she communicates.